taurusilver7/youtube-UI/README.md

 > A react powered video sharing application, with styled components & functional components with hooks.

+## Build

+Refactor the starter template to suit the basic requirements of the application. import `react-router-dom` and `styled-components` dependencies to the build.

+Split the main page into menu & main components wrapped in a Container.
+The main component contains a Navigation component & video wrapping component.

+Split the Menu & Main components in 1:7 aspect ratio on the screen.

 ## Available Scripts

 In the project directory, you can run: